vishisht245/magi-qa-bot/README.md

 *   Pillow (PIL)
 *   numpy

-These can be installed using: `pip install -r requirements.txt`  (You'll need to create a `requirements.txt` file).
+These can be installed using: `pip install -r requirements.txt`.

 ## Setup